eddyerburgh/notes/docs/operating-systems/linux/devices-and-modules.md

 };
 ```

 `parent` points to the kobject's parent.
 This is used to build a hierarchy that can be used to power down leaf devices before their parents.
-This is all sysf is: "a user-space filesystem representation of the kobject object hierarchy inside the kernel" {% cite lkd -l 350 %}.

-`sd` points to a `sysfs_dirent` structure that represents the kobject in sysfs.
+sysfs, the pseudo file system, is simply "a user-space filesystem representation of the kobject object hierarchy inside the kernel" {% cite lkd -l 350 %}. `sd` points to a `sysfs_dirent` structure that represents the kobject in sysfs.

 Kobjects are normally embedded in other structures, like the `cdev` struct: